Payment Intents

 Lifecycle error envelope

-Capture, void, and refund return the standard ErrorResponse shape augmented with three lifecycle fields.
+Capture, void, and refund return the standard error envelope (error, code, fix, docs, and selfHeal) augmented with up to three lifecycle fields (payment_intent, current_status, reject_reason).
 This lets you branch on the rejection cause without a follow-up retrieve.

 {